 Types of roofing materials

 It’s essential to keep your home protected from the outside world.
 Rain, hail, heat, sleet, snow… all sorts of outdoor occurrences can negatively affect your living space.
 Hence, the importance of having a well-structured, sturdy roof.
-Every home has a roof (you’re probably thinking), but what roofing materials can you choose from and which will best protect your Allen, TX home?
+Every home has a roof, but what types of roofing materials can you choose from and which will best protect your Allen, TX home?

-Slate is the crème de la crème of roofing materials.
-It makes for long-lasting, wonderful visual, if you can afford it.
+Slate is the crème de la crème of the types of roofing materials.
+It makes for a long-lasting, visually-wonderful roof.
 Due to its many great qualities, slate is the most expensive roofing material.
 You will have to pay a hefty sum for both the material and installation.
-We’re talking $600 or so per square foot.
+We’re talking $600 or so per square foot!